ajstharsan-radus28/React-Portal/README.md

-# Getting Started with Create React App
+# Getting Started

+This is a skeleton React frontend app which can be used as a Portal to different backends, such CRMs, ERP and ECommerce.
+There is a sample intergration is done with vtiger CRM

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).